|

 but sharing story ideas is more common now we are using an email delivery

-Us page to send your corrections, extra details, and story ideas,
+system.
+To send your corrections, extra details, and story ideas, simply put

-or simply put it into a reply to any email sent from us.
-At this point we do
+it into a reply to any email sent from us.
+At this point we do not send any

 |